verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 - `defaultVolumesToRestic` is set to `false`, so that Velero ignores the associated PVC's
 - In this case, the hook can be `pre` or `post`.
 - The command used in the hook requires an `operation` flag and the Velero backup name as an input.
-- The container on which the hook needs to be run is identified by the pod label selectors, followed by the container name.
+- The container on which the hook needs to be run.
+Defaults to the first container in the pod.
   In this case, it's `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`.

 After the backup is processed, you can see the hook logs using the `velero backup logs` command.
 Additionally, the hook logs are stored under the `/tmp` folder in the pod.